 Define the problem.
 What is the objective of the problem?

-Explore the data and familiarise yourself with the data.
+Explore the data and familiarize yourself with the data.

 Start with basic models to build a baseline model and then try more complicated methods.